 Winter is the New Spring

-Have you ever considered raising chicks in the fall or winter?
-There are some considerable advantages you might want to know about!
+Have you ever considered raising chicks later in the year?
+There are some considerable advantages to raising baby chicks in winter you might want to know about!

 Your chicks will be kept warm and cozy all winter long in their brooder under their heat lamp.
 By the time they have grown big enough to live outdoors, it should be warm enough for them to thrive.
 Some say that chickens who finish maturing during a spring chill are hardier birds.